Housing in Houston: Tough times for tenants, would-be homeowners - News Break

 Housing in Houston: Tough times for tenants, would-be homeowners

-Housing in Houston: Tough times for tenants, would-be homeowners.
-HOUSTON – (June 22, 2021) – Houston’s share of homeowners is dropping, and a growing number of renters interested in buying a home find themselves shut out of the market, according to a new report from Rice University’s Kinder Institute for Urban Research.
+Making the rent or affording to buy are growing struggles for Houstonians, says new Rice report.
+Houston’s share of homeowners is dropping, and a growing number of renters interested in buying a home find themselves shut out of the market, according to a new report from Rice University’s Kinder Institute for Urban Research.
 At the same time, a rising number of tenants are having a hard time paying their rent, contributing to a staggering eviction rate in Harris County.news.rice.edu